SaoodCS/Android-App-Ingredilist/README.md

 <br>
 4. To run the app, either:
 <BLOCKQUOTE> a.
 Press the play button in the top toolbar to run the app on the emulator, OR <br>
             b.
-Run the AVD emulator -> Once loaded, drag and drop "ingredilist apk.apk" from the projects file to the emulator screen -> find the app on the android emulator and press it.
+Run the AVD emulator -> Once loaded, drag and drop "ingredilist apk.apk" from the projects folder to the emulator screen -> find the app on the android emulator and press it.
  </BLOCKQUOTE>